-Here is most recent She Ji journal with my article "What's Good for General Motors is Bad for America" (Autumn 2016)
+Here is the She Ji journal with my article "What's Good for General Motors is Bad for America" (Autumn 2016), about the GM bailout in 2008 and the political economy leading up to this bailout.

-I have a chapter in this book (Heskett's Design and the Creation of Value on Bloomsbury 2017) which looks at Heskett's economics from the point of view of the history of economic thought.
+I have a chapter in this book (John Heskett's Design and the Creation of Value, Bloomsbury 2017) which looks at Heskett's economics from the point of view of the history of economic thought.
+I also served as an economics editorial consultant for the book itself.

 I have a chapter in this book edited by Guinivere Liberty Nell entitled Basic Income and the Free Market about reforming the bankrupt welfare state.
-I quantify the "actually existing" welfare state in the USA and determine how much a Basic Income could be if we replaced the welfare special interests with a universal and general (all treated the same and predictably so) basic income.
-August 2013.
+I quantify the "actually existing" welfare state in the USA and determine how much a Basic Income could be if we replaced the welfare special interests with a universal and general (all treated the same and predictably so) basic income (2013).

 Book review for Heterodox Economics Newsletter.
 The book reivewed is neat piece of popular history, A Renegade History of the United States by Thaddeus Russell on Free Press.
 I review the book in context of political economy as well, August 2013.